AgentMC/Sao18/Translate/En/PR-III-01.md

 _However, such a thing is impossible.
 Abyssal • Horror is a creature adapted to the space which is a cryogenic environment.
 Such as cold air which is even lower than the temperature of outer space can not be produced._

-A whispering voice of Lauranei echoed from the ear blew away the stunk of Suteica.
+A whispering voice of Laurannay echoed from the ear blew away the stunk of Stika.

 『That is ... ...
 That technique is nothing else than "Complete Armament Control"... ....
 No, even "Memory Liberation Technique"... ...?』